SAP/code-pal-for-abap/CONTRIBUTING.md

 # Contributing

-We are a small team and this project is one of many projects.
-We would love to see, when you help us developing new checks.
-Here a small how-to.
+We are a team with limited capacity dedicated to several projects.
+Every single contribution is valid and more than welcome.
+Feel free to help us in developing new ABAP Checks and keeping this project up & running!
+Hereby a short how-to tutorial.

 ### How-to